connkat/theyellowdubmarine/README.md

 # The Yellow Dubmarine

 An annoying home for the mobile music stage that literally no one asked for.
-CRA with some deliberately bad UI.